igrek51/nuclear/docs/sublog.md

     with add_context('loading config'):
         raise RuntimeError('file is missing')
 ```
-This will produce an error message:
+This will produce an error with the following message:
 ```
 reloading plugins: loading config: file is missing
 ```

-Note that each individual message part doesn't describe the error well,
+Note that while each individual part of the message may not provide a comprehensive explanation of the error,
-but combined, the whole message is very informative.
+when combined, the whole message becomes highly informative.
-That's the main idea behind wrapping errors with context.
+This is the core principle behind enriching errors with context.